 Polls open 7:00am to 8:00pm.
 Lines are possible.
 Be patient.
 Lines are likely especially at times before and after traditional office hours, or around noon, when office workers come to vote.
 If you are on line prior to 8:00pm you will be allowed to vote.
 Do not expect to vote if you arrive at the polling place after 8:00pm.

-You can walk to the voting places.
-Vans may be running on election day, but all the voting locations are within easy walking distance from the College or from your residence hall.
+Van or walk?
+Some vans from Parrish East may be running on election day, but all the voting locations are within easy walking distance from the College or from your residence hall.
 The Northern precinct is a 10 minute walk from Parrish; the Western precinct is a 20 minute walk from Parrish.

 Just in case: The Provisional ballot.
 If you go to the voting place for which you are certain you are registered, but you are not on their list of registered voters, ask an official there for help.
 If no record of your registration can be found on that day, you should ask to vote a "provisional ballot", which you will be allowed to do at that voting place.
 Provisional ballots permit the county to research your registration.
 If your valid registration is found, your ballot will be counted.
 If no valid registration is found, your provisional ballot will NOT be counted and you will be informed by letter.